anoop04singh/somPass-Somnia-DeFi-MiniHackathon/README.md

 ### Why a Subgraph?

-Reading data directly from the blockchain is slow, expensive, and not scalable for complex queries (e.g., "get all tickets owned by this user" or "find all events created by this organizer").
-The Graph indexes blockchain data and serves it through a high-performance GraphQL API, making the frontend fast and responsive.
+Reading data directly from the blockchain is slow, expensive, and not scalable for complex queries (e.g., "get all tickets owned by this user" or "find all events created by this organizer"). **Somnia Subgraphs** index blockchain data and serve it through a high-performance GraphQL API, making the frontend fast and responsive.

 ### How It Works